Neutral Barium in Solid Neon: Optical Spectroscopy and First Excited State Lifetime: Introduction

 In this paper, we extend the approach conducted in previously cited works, proving the first successful growth of good quality Ba doped neon crystals at temperatures ranging from 6.8 to 9 K. Among the hosts previously studied, neon is a promising matrix for MIT, as it can offer good optical transparency and reduced perturbation of embedded species, as proven in previous studies of atoms embedded in cryogenic neon crystals \cite{1Yb_Neon_Lambo, dargyte2021optical_Rb_Neon_Spin, braggio2022spectroscopy_RbNEon}.
-Therefore, this approach enables direct comparison of Ba properties in our neon crystal lattice with respect to the previously studied ones. \\ In this work, we investigate neutral barium atoms embedded in a neon matrix, where neon serves both as a buffer gas in our atomic source and as a matrix deposition gas for crystal growth.
-This systems enables LIF spectroscopic measurements of barium atoms in the crystal, using single and double laser excitation in either continuous or pulsed mode.
+Therefore, this approach enables direct comparison of Ba properties in our neon crystal lattice with respect to the previously studied ones. \\ In this work, neon serves both as a buffer gas in our atomic source and as a matrix deposition gas for crystal growth.
+Our setup permits LIF spectroscopic measurements of barium atoms in the crystal, using single and double laser excitation in either continuous or pulsed mode.
 These methods enable selective excitation of barium energy levels.
-We also measure, for the first time, the lifetime of the metastable state 5d6s $^3$D$_1$ of barium in a neon matrix. \\ This approach creates not only a new base for spectroscopic analysis of barium in inert cryogenic matrices, but also an essential experimental framework for embedding molecules, such as barium monofluoride (BaF), in cryogenic crystals.
-BaF is a molecule with great characteristics for low energy, high precision measurements such as the electron electric dipole moment (eEDM) through the MIT. \\ BaF production will include deposition of some neutral barium presence in the matrix, unless it is filtered out \cite{yau2024specularreflectionpolarmolecules, corriveau2024matrixisolatedbariummonofluoride} at the cost of a loss in the number of molecules.
+We also measure, for the first time, the lifetime of the metastable state 5d6s $^3$D$_1$ of barium in a neon matrix. \\ The study of barium in cryogenic inert matrices serves as an initial spectroscopic approach towards molecules, such as BaF, with great characteristics for low energy, high precision measurements such as the electron electric dipole moment (eEDM) through the MIT. \\ BaF production will include deposition of some neutral barium presence in the matrix, unless it is filtered out \cite{yau2024specularreflectionpolarmolecules, corriveau2024matrixisolatedbariummonofluoride} at the cost of a loss in the number of molecules.
 Therefore, understanding the spectral signatures and dynamics of Ba will be essential, as it will provide a crucial spectroscopic baseline for future BaF matrix isolation measurements in a cryogenic inert environment such as neon \cite{Li_2023, corriveau2024matrixisolatedbariummonofluoride} or parahydrogen \cite{Messineo_pH, Borghesani_2023}, as recently proposed by our group within the DOCET experiment.